GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

 2. 73,257 digits for training, 26,032 digits for testing
 3. Available in two differnet formats
    - Original images with bounding box available for each character (may contain multiple characters in same images).
-   - **MNIST** like 32x32 cropped images having single character in each images.
+   - **MNIST** like 32x32 cropped images having single character in each image.